XzzIsor/counter/README.md

 # counter

-First Project Example in Flutter.
+A counter example in Flutter

 ## Getting Started